kagiko/vaultwarden-wiki/Building-binary.md

 - If you run the compiled binary directly, it's next to the binary, in `vaultwarden/target/release/web-vault`.

 ## Configuration
-The available configuration options are documented in the default `.env` file, and they can be modified by uncommenting the desired options in that file or by setting their respective environment variables.
+The available configuration options are documented in the default `.env.template` file, and they can be modified by uncommenting the desired options in that file or by setting their respective environment variables.
 See the Configuration section of this wiki for the main configuration options available.
+If you want to use this file you need to copy it, and name it `.env` and adjust the settings in that specific file.

 Note: the environment variables override the values set in the `.env` file.